- Penfolds Roofing Featured on CBC News

 July 27, 2012

-Vancouver, BC– Penfolds Roofing announced today that it will launch a standalone captive insurance company, PRI Warranty Corporation, on August 1.
-The primary purpose of PRI Warranty Corporation is to provide full and complete support of all warranties issued by Penfolds Roofing to its customers to provide total peace of mind.
-This insurance coverage comes at no additional cost to the Penfolds Roofing Customers.
+Vancouver, BC– Penfolds Roofing & Solar announced today that it will launch a standalone captive insurance company, PRI Warranty Corporation, on August 1.
+The primary purpose of PRI Warranty Corporation is to provide full and complete support of all warranties issued by Penfolds Roofing & Solar to its customers to provide total peace of mind.
+This insurance coverage comes at no additional cost to the Penfolds Roofing & Solar Customers.

 Captive insurance companies have the specific objective of insuring risks related to their parent company.
-PRI Warranty Corporation will cover all the warranties that are issued by Penfolds Roofing Inc. for the entire period of the warranty.
+PRI Warranty Corporation will cover all the warranties that are issued by Penfolds Roofing & Solar. for the entire period of the warranty.

 “No thorough ‘umbrella’ roofing insurance has ever existed.
 PRI Warranty Corporation gives customers absolute confidence in the integrity and longevity of one of the biggest investments they’ll make in their home.
 We are proud to now offer a truly Iron Clad Warranty to all our customers at no additional cost,” Mayhew continued.

-This innovative and unique warranty service is another example of the dedication to quality and customer service that has created 75 years of business success for Penfolds Roofing.
+This innovative and unique warranty service is another example of the dedication to quality and customer service that has created 75 years of business success for Penfolds Roofing & Solar.
 Penfolds is the largest roofing company in B.C. and completes about 1,000 installations each year.
 The Company was founded in 1937 with its core value deeply ingrained in thorough, quality installations throughout its history.

 The current owner, Ken Mayhew, acquired Penfolds in 1990 and has since built it to a team of 125 employees.
 Penfolds remains family owned and, in fact, Ken’s son Shaun has also been involved in Penfolds from a very young age.
 Shaun has taken an active role since graduating from BCIT eight years ago.
 During this time, he has been learning the business by working his way through various positions and is currently the marketing and sales manager.